Press "Enter" to skip to content

 I'd planned for my trip to start in Swansea, following the loop road to Cerro Gordo, but my early arrival - and a last-minute change of plans from Mike @mk5 - left me wondering if I could squeeze in a little something more as I continued west.
 Even as I continued west - a strange feeling to enter and exit the park without stopping for a single hike - I wasn't sure until I saw the fields of Orange Globe Mallow.

-As I climbed out of Panamint Valley and past Father Crowley Overlook, I spotted the cutest little kit fox den along the side of the road.
+As I climbed out of Panamint Valley, I spotted the cutest little kit fox den.

 Yes.
 Yes, you are welcome to come home with me!